xieweiAlex/English_Learning/words/2022/words-May.md

+Mm, this varnish.
+It's so decadent.

+## Week 1

+His bathroom is a brilliant **pastiche** of expensive interior design. -
+**skulk**

+One of the significant discoveries of cognitive psychologists in recent decades is that switching from one task to another is **effortful**, especially under time pressure.

+They are holding out hope for victory despite the **grim reality** of their struggle’s mounting cost, and successfully holding the line in many places to make the Russian fight a painful slog.

+**primacy effect**
+I'm gonna have to take a **biopsy** on this.
+I was really **percolating**.
+How about we **let bygones be bygones**.

+**Chastity** before marriage is still demanded in some societies. -

+She is perceived as vain, spoiled, and **promiscuous**. -
+He regarded the young man as **feckless** and irresponsible. -

+Honey is a sweet, syrup-like substance that bees produce from the **nectar** of flowering plants. -
+The **Almanac** of Naval Ravikant. -

+It's Time To **Pound The Table** On Roku.

+It will be a **forggone** conclusion.

+After a peanut flower is pollinated, the flower **wilts** and curves down. -

+His sharp **retort** clearly made an impact. -
+The style was hurried, the tone **intemperate**. -
+He taught me to edit and **splice** film.

+Importantly, the majority of fats in peanut butter are **unsaturated fats**.
+Research consistently indicates that replacing **saturated fats** found in animal products with more unsaturated fats (like those in peanut butter) may lower cholesterol and improve heart health.
+Not as **loquacious** as you. -

+This guy's got quite a **racket**.
+I take you to dinner, and then drop you off at his apartment.

 The water was full of **flotsam** and refuse. -
 You have no reason to be **apprehensive** of the future. -
 We looked out upon a scene of **desolation** and ruin. -